 I support young people in their unique journeys of self-discovery, helping them to further develop their emotional, social and coping skills and self-esteem.
-I work with a variety of concerns, including delays in development, struggles at school, feelings of anxiety or depression, behavioural issues, difficulties with attention, grief and loss, traumatic experiences, sexual abuse, and adjustment to foster care and adoption.
+I work with a variety of concerns, including delays in development, struggles at school, anxiety, depression, behavioural concerns, difficulties with attention, grief and loss, trauma, sexual abuse, and adjustment to foster care and adoption.

-I am passionate about working with LGBTQ+ youth, particularly in the area of gender identity.
-I have done research and training in this area and have experience supporting gender diverse youth both personally and professionally.
-I am a member of WPATH (World Professional Association for Transgender Health) and have completed their foundations and child/adolescent courses.
-I also have provided counselling at Camp fYrefly.
+I am passionate about working with 2SLGBTQ2IA+ youth, particularly in the area of gender identity.
+I have significant experience affirmatively supporting gender diverse youth and young adults .
+I am a member of WPATH (World Professional Association for Transgender Health) and have completed WPATH GEI foundations training as well as advanced training in child/adolescent care, advanced mental health, identity evolution and ethics.
+As a registered practitioner with Alberta Health, I am able to provide referrals to the medical system for gender-affirming care.

-In my work with youth, I draw on cognitive-behavioural, mindfulness, narrative and feminist approaches and often incorporate expressive arts and other activities into counselling sessions, taking the youth's individual interests and preferences into consideration.
+In my work with youth, I draw on cognitive-behavioural, mindfulness, EMDR, narrative and feminist approaches and often incorporate expressive arts and other activities into counselling sessions, taking the youth's individual interests, preferences and strengths into consideration.

 Areas worked with include: